gruxie/ai_lab_2025/workshop_1/README.md

   - Group reflection (5 min)

 >[!NOTE]
 >These prompts were tested in ChatGPT o1.
 It's recommended that you use the best possible LLM (with the most reasoning power) available.
 The exercises are not sensitive and are appropriate to use with any public LLM.

 #### Tools and materials you will need
 - This guide
+- Literature (3 pdfs) used in section 2
-- Prompts - links to prompts are included in each section but you can download them all (.zip) here.
+- Prompts - links to prompts are included in each section but you can [download them all (.zip) here](https://github.com/gruxie/ai_lab_2025/blob/main/workshop_1/workshop_1.zip).
 - LLM - any LLM of your choosing (ChatGPT, Claude, Gemini)
+- List of RQ's, Job performers and contexts (pick 1):

+    **RQ1:  What strategies effectively foster user trust in IoT devices and connected home systems?**
+    Job performer:  IoT product designer working on a nanny cam.

+    **RQ2:  What is the impact of remote versus in-person usability testing on the quality and depth of user feedback?**
+    Job performer:  Research operations lead working for REI's hardgoods division (tent design)

+    **RQ3:  What role does gamification play in motivating sustained usage of e-learning platforms for adult learners?**
+    Job performer:  Content engineer building web applications to help software developers learn NEW programming languages.

 - Collaboration board - An online whiteboard for sharing and discussion.
-We will capture information in [Mural](https://app.mural.co/t/customerdrivenengineering9401/m/customerdrivenengineering9401/1742226675471/baf7a8942174198f3428c3572512c56e6b1144f2?sender=ude733ec3e37feb743ac63134)
+We will capture information in [Mural](https://www.example.com)

 ### Prompt Troubleshooting: <a id="ts"> </a>
 - **Shallow results?** - additional prompts to get more out of the results: